 Why It Sucks To Win The Lottery

-On the surface, the lottery is an exciting idea.
-For the price of an ice cream cone, you can enter a lucky draw that will ensure financial security if you win.
+On the surface, playing the lottery is an exciting idea.
+For the price of an ice cream cone, you can enter a lucky draw that will ensure financial security for the rest of your life if you win.
 But the reality of actually winning millions of dollars in the lottery is often not as blissful as it sounds.
-Lots of money equals lots of interest from other people.
+Lots of money equals lots of interest from other people, and some of them might not have the most honorable intentions.
 Everyone wants a piece of the pie, and who can blame them?
 Money is that special thing that no one talks about but everybody thinks about.

-When an average citizen suddenly becomes a millionaire, there's an uncomfortable level of risk associated with wealth.
-When you consider the nuts and bolts, winning that big ticket isn't the wish-fulfilling scenario it claims to be.
+When an average citizen suddenly becomes a millionaire, there's an uncomfortable level of risk associated with that newfound wealth.
+When you consider the nuts and bolts of hitting the jackpot, realizing you're holding that coveted winning ticket isn't the wish-fulfilling scenario it seems to be.

 Money is stressful in relationships

 Maintaining a healthy relationship is hard enough, but sorting out finances between two people can be a real headache.
 Someone will inevitably earn more money than the other or have more savings or inheritance, which creates an inherent power imbalance.
 And that can cause the person with less money to feel undervalued.
 Now imagine one of those two people has won millions of dollars in the lottery.
-If they're not married, couples that share finances have some ugly legal issues to wade through.
-Because you know, there might be a massive sense of entitlement.
+If they're not married, couples who share finances might have some ugly legal issues to wade through.

 If they are married, the funds are typically shared.
 Sounds great, right?
 Not so much.
-The New York Times calls it a "lottery curse" and reports it has affected numerous couples.
+The New York Times calls it a lottery "curse" and reports it has affected numerous couples.
 For example, one month into their marriage (what are the chances?), David and Victoria Jones won $3 million in the lottery.
 That lead to maniacal overspending, an extramarital affair, and the conclusion that the attention after their lottery win "ruined their life."
 In 2009, Les and Samantha Scadding won $59 million and divorced shortly after.
-In 2012, Adrian and Gillian Bayford won $193 million and separated a year later.
+In 2012, Adrian and Gillian Bayford (pictured) won the equivalent of $193 million and separated a year later.
 Whether dating or married, winning the lottery puts a lot of sudden stress on a couple to figure out a financial plan — and agree on it.
 Easier said than done.

 Finances are easily mismanaged

 Although it can be a hassle, budgeting is one of those things humans just have to do.
-Sometimes, money needs to be set aside for emergencies, or rationed, or invested, or saved.
-You know, normal everyday stuff that's all part of financial literacy.
+Sometimes, money needs to be set aside for emergencies, or rationed, or invested, or saved — you know, normal everyday stuff that's all part of financial literacy.
 For a lottery winner, the need to have a budget and long-term goal increases exponentially.
-But the reality is that many lottery winners have gone bankrupt from not working out a budget with a trustworthy financial adviser.
+But the reality is that many lottery winners have gone bankrupt because they didn't work out a budget with a trustworthy financial adviser.
 If there's no one there to encourage self-discipline, the likelihood of mismanagement (money being lost, stolen, or frivolously spent) is dangerously high.
-There are many articles that suggest the top things that lottery winners should do; informing a financial adviser always comes before spreading the news to family members.
+There are many articles that suggest the top things that lottery winners should and should not do; informing a financial adviser always comes before spreading the news to family members.
 It's also important to involve an estate planner to figure out who is entitled to the money when the winner passes away, because that can be a whole new disaster.
 The "fun" never ends.

 Money equals greed

 Even if a lottery winner didn't display egregious amounts of greed before, it's totally normal to desire more things after the big paycheck.
-The NY Daily News states that "nearly 70 percent of lottery winners go broke within seven years," and cite greed as the culprit.
+The NY Daily News states that "nearly 70% of lottery winners go broke within seven years" and cites greed as the culprit.
 David Edwards won a $27 million jackpot in 2006 and went on a shopping spree that included a $200,000 Lamborghini Diablo, a limo business, three racehorses, a house in Palm Beach, and more.
-Tragically, he ended up in a worse position than he was before the win — as a drug addict living in a grimy storage unit.
+Tragically, he ended up in a worse position than he was in before the win — living in a grimy storage unit and using cocaine, heroin, and prescription drugs.

 In 2006, Sandra Hayes split a $224 Powerball Jackpot win with several colleagues, ending up with $6 million for herself.
 "I had to endure the greed and the need that people have, trying to get you to release your money to them," she told the Associated Press.
 "That caused a lot of emotional pain.
 These are people who you've loved deep down, and they're turning into vampires trying to suck the life out of me."
 Greed brings out the worst in people.